 Andrew Ozanian was called to the U.K. bar at Middle Temple, having completed both undergraduate and masters law degrees at the University of Manchester.
 His desire to pursue a career protecting Human Rights has led him to the city of Geneva where he is continuing to specialise in the prevention of investigative torture.
 Previously, Andrew has worked at the International Criminal Tribunal for Former Yugoslavia (ICTY) where he assisted the prosecution of those accused of war crimes during the Yugoslav conflicts.
 Andrew has also spent time in Georgia U.S.A where he worked for Georgia Capital Defenders, assisting the preparation of capital trials and defending prisoners’ rights on death row.
 At IBJ, Andrew is part of the technical development team of the IBJ JusticeHub platform, a digital system that will scale IBJs activities between 2020-2030.

 Marie assists in the development, implementation, monitoring and evaluation of IBJ’s programs, with a focus on programs in Burundi, Rwanda, DR Congo and Sri Lanka.
-Marie is from the UK and has a background in law.
+Marie is from the UK and has an LLB (Hons) in law.
 She has a keen interest in human rights issues and humanitarian law, and has spent time volunteering in refugee camps in the north of France.
 Marie took on the role of Program Associate in 2017.